a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ### What it affects

-Increased Contrast Mode will update **all** User Interface (<abbr>UI</abbr>) elements of macOS and iOS.
+Increased Contrast Mode will update **all** UI elements for macOS and iOS.
 Most apps developed by Apple will also support this mode.
 Third party apps that use Apple’s interface library will also support this mode, but custom, nonstandard UI elements will **not** be supported.
 Websites and web apps do **not** support this mode.

 <figure role="figure" aria-label="Preview.app comparing regular and Increased Contrast Mode.">
   <img alt="A comparison of regular and Increased Contrast Mode UI.
 The bottom screenshot is Preview in regular mode.
 The buttons on the app’s toolbar are light gray gradient on a medium gray background.
 The top screenshot is Preview in Increased Contrast Mode.
 The buttons on the app’s toolbar are solid white with a black outline.
 A black outline has also been applied to the overall app window border.
 Preview is displaying a photo of a Mallard duck." src="/img/posts/2020-01-23-operating-system-and-browser-accessibility-display-modes/increased-contrast-mode.png">